coleknie/Boggle-Solver/README.md

 # Boggle-Solver
-Implementation of a data structure in C that counts the number of words (and corresponding points) on a random boggle board.
+An implementation of a C data structure that counts the number of words (and corresponding points) on a randomly generated boggle board.

 You can run the Boggle program at a given random seed, like the example below:
 ```c